-The Board believes that management primarily speaks for the Company, but expects directors to speak for the Company when authorized by the Board as part of the Company’s shareholder outreach program or if required by regulations or listing standards.
+The Board believes that management primarily speaks for the Company, and directors should speak for the Company only when authorized by the Board as part of the Company’s shareholder outreach program or other communications with third parties or if required by regulations or listing standards.

 The Board believes that effective communication with the Company’s shareholders is important, and has established means for the Company’s shareholders and other interested parties to contact the Chairman or the independent directors as a group.
 Information regarding how to contact the Chairman or the independent directors is included in the Company’s proxy statement and is posted on the Company’s website.

 The Company has a longstanding commitment to good corporate citizenship.
 The Board oversees and provides guidance to management on Company issues related to corporate social responsibility and sustainability, and environmental, health and safety matters.
 The Board considers, as appropriate, (a) current and emerging political, social and environmental trends and major global legislative and regulatory developments or other public policy issues that may affect the business operations, performance or public image of the Company or are otherwise pertinent to the Company and its stakeholders, and (b) how the Company’s policies and practices can address such trends or issues.
 The Board also oversees the Company’s charitable activities and contributions.

 The non-management directors will meet in executive sessions without management at least annually or more frequently if required by regulations, listing standards or the Board.

 Annual Performance Evaluation of the Board